 Entertainment options in Saudi Arabia are relatively limited, as there are no bars or nightclubs for Western expats.
 Instead, money is spent in compounds or on luxury items in the country’s many malls.

 Dining out in Saudi Arabia offers a diverse experience comparable to smaller European towns or Southeast Asian cities.
-Whether it's a casual meal at a local eatery or a more extravagant dinner in expat-heavy areas, the range of options ensures there's something to suit all palates.
-While everyday dining is reasonably priced, high-end restaurants offer gourmet experiences at a fraction of what one might pay in larger Western cities.
+Whether it’s a casual meal at a local eatery or a more extravagant dinner in expat-heavy areas, the range of options ensures there’s something to suit all palates.
+While daily dining is reasonably priced, high-end restaurants offer gourmet experiences at a fraction of what one might pay in larger Western cities.

 Cost of education in Saudi Arabia

-Schooling is another key expense for expat families, most of whom will opt for private or international schools rather than local public schools.
-Tuition costs at these schools can be expensive and will often exclude the cost of books, uniforms or excursion fees.
+Tuition costs at these schools can be expensive and will often exclude the cost of books, uniforms, or excursion fees.
 Expat parents are advised to plan a budget for prospective schooling expenses.

 Cost of healthcare in Saudi Arabia